T-Fletcher/drupal-publishing-reporter/README.md

 ## ENV vars

-- `DRUPAL_API_KEY` - The user API of the Drupal site (must have publishing permissions to create Reporting Entries taxonomy terms)
+- `DRUPAL_API_KEY` - string - The user API of the Drupal site (must have publishing permissions to create Reporting Entries taxonomy terms)
+- `DRUPAL_DOMAIN` - string - The full URL of the Drupal site
 - `DEBUG_MODE` - boolean - Enabled debugging output in the logs when the app runs

 ## JSON API data structure